-Staying safe whilst walking or hiking on the South West Coast Path, Two Moors Way, Pembrokeshire Coast Path and all other walking routes is extremely important.
-Many of the paths are rugged, and in some places tough so other than following the Countryside Code, we have added some tips and advice on staying safe when walking.
+Staying safe when walking and hiking on the South West Coast Path and all other walking routes is extremely important.
+Many of the paths are rugged, and in some places tough so other than following the Countryside Code, we have added some tips and safety advice for when you’re walking and hiking.
 Please look after yourself and other members of your group.

 Walking across the beach

 Walking across the beach is often idyllic, but you should beware of taking a shortcut across the beaches.
 When the tide comes in it is often known to isolate parts of the beach cutting them off from the main path.
 Please click here to view more information regarding the Tides & Ferries.

 Swimming on some beaches can be dangerous.
 We would recommend that if you intend to take a dip during your walk that you choose a lifeguarded beach.
 Please give cautious consideration to swimming on lonely beaches.

 The South West Coast Path, along with other National Trails are well sign posted.
 Informal or unsigned paths may prove dangerous and are best avoided.
 Routes may have been altered due to landslides or rock fall, so it is advised that you stick to the path to ensure that you’re staying safe when walking on the South West Coast Path.

 Changes in weather can mean that the surfaces can become slippery and unstable underfoot.
 Always wear strong footwear with a good grip and ankle support.